sarkonovich/Alexa-Nest/README.md

 ###Control Nest Thermostat with Alexa###

+This skill allows you to control your Nest thermostat with Amazon Alexa.
+(Thanks to ericboehs for his [Nest gem](https://github.com/ericboehs/nest_thermostat))

 Since Amazon does not give 3rd party developers a way to access your local network, we need a bit of a workaround.
 This skill has two components: